 3. Repeat buyers & high spenders

 Repeat Buyers & High Spenders are the backbone of your business.
-As the tenured marketer would attest: “It’s easier to keep a happy customer than to find a new one”.
+As the tenured marketing freelancer would attest: “It’s easier to keep a happy customer than to find a new one”.
 Building customer loyalty requires a business to deliver on what is promised and to do so with their highest-value customers in the right channels and messaging.

 How to identify?
 Utilizing Littledata‘s order event tracking from your Shopify store, you can identify customers that have completed Order Completed events and total purchase count, purchase total, and revenue collected, during a [x] period of time and [x] number of times.